federated-learning-experiments/fl-text-models/final_research_report/README.md

 <img src="images/algo1_var.png" alt="drawing" width="400"/>

-And then again after applying the dimensionality reduction aglorithm with a PCA transformation to 150 dimensions and another round of post-processing.
+And then again after applying dimensionality reduction with a PCA transformation to 150 dimensions and another round of post-processing.
+This eliminates the dominating effects of the new top principal components, making the reduced word vectors more discriminative.

 <img src="images/algo2_var.png" alt="drawing" width="400"/>

-We apply the demonsionality reduction algorithm from Raunak et al. to create word embeddings used for federated next word prediction with the aforementioned model architectures and achieve the following validation set accuracy over 800 training rounds where "PP PCA PP" denotes algorithm two (in which post-processing is applied before and after PCA) and D=7 (as in Raunak et al. but also based on plotting variance explained for our word vectors).
-Note here that we plot validation accuracy from many runs where validation accuracy includes end of sentence and out of vocab tokens.
+We apply the Demonsionality Reduction Algorithm from [[8]](https://www.aclweb.org/anthology/W19-4328.pdf) to create word embeddings used for federated next word prediction with the aforementioned model architectures and achieve the following validation set accuracy over 800 training rounds where "PP PCA PP" denotes algorithm two (in which post-processing is applied before and after PCA) and D=7 (as in [[8]](https://www.aclweb.org/anthology/W19-4328.pdf) but also based on plotting variance explained for our word vectors).
+Here accuracy includes end of sentence and out of vocab tokens.
 The test accuracy without these tokens included is reported in a table to follow.
-See first the small network validation set accuracy across a variety of word embedding representations:
+See first the small network validation accuracy across a variety of word embedding representations:

 <img src="images/small_val_acc.png" alt="drawing" width=800/>